The Battle of Szárhegy: 300 Székely warriors vs. 3,000 Tatars, 1658

 In the meantime, the others put jars on sticks, posting them on the top of the hill.
-The Tatars who got into the marshland thought them soldiers in helmets and got frightened: but behold, the legs of their horses got stuck in further jars that were hidden in the swamp.
+The Tatars who got into the marshland thought of them as soldiers in helmets and got frightened: but behold, the legs of their horses got stuck in further jars that were hidden in the swamp.
 The Székelys (old men and women) attacked them, armed with grass-cutters and hoes, cutting the confused enemy to pieces.
-Even hot-paprika was involved, according to the legend.
+Even hot paprika was involved, according to the legend.
 Legend adds, that one of the Székely women, Puskás Klára, having fought the battle, gave birth to a healthy boy who was given the name „Győző” (Victor) because of the victory.

 This memorial text was written on it:

-“Three-hundred Székelys defeated here three-thousand Tatars who broke into Transylvania from Moldova.
+“Three hundred Székelys defeated here three thousand Tatars who broke into Transylvania from Moldova.
 The Székelys were led by a scribe called Gábor and they were victorious; the Tatars are buried under this mound.
 Let it remind us that the burning love of the Homeland enables us to overcome an enemy that is ten times stronger than us.”